Functional Mushrooms for Brain, Stress, and Immune Health: What Holds Up

 Chaga for Gut Health

-Emerging research also connects Chaga to gut health — which has profound implications for mental wellness via the gut-brain axis:
+Emerging research also connects Chaga to gut health, which may matter for mood through the gut-brain axis:

 Dosage: 1,000–3,000 mg of Chaga extract daily, or brewed as a tea (simmer chunks for 4+ hours for maximum extraction).
 Look for dual-extracted products that capture both water-soluble and alcohol-soluble compounds.